m0un10/docker-stacks/oracle_soa/README.md

-# Docker stack for Oracle FMW
+# Docker stack for Oracle SOA

 ## Downloading the Docker images